 To begin, there’s a terrific reason why it offers support till iOS 11.1.2.
 Ian Beer’s kernel level async_awake exploit allowed the LiberiOS jailbreak of Jonathan Levin.
 Because the exploit was basically destroyed when Apple came to know of it, and then it was patched in iOS 11.2, it’s no longer supported in any firmware that came after iOS 11.1.2.

-With that in mind, for jailbreaking iOS 11.2.3, iOS 11.2.2 and beyond, a team of people or an individual will require another kernel level exploit that grants them kernel escape privileges.
+With that in mind, for jailbreaking iOS 11.2.6 and beyond, a team of people or an individual will require another kernel level exploit that grants them kernel escape privileges.

 We’ve already seen Alibaba Pandora Labs’ demonstration of jailbreak; company boss Song Yang said it’s untethered and enables full root access, as expected.
 And it’s one of the first to run on iOS 11.2.x.
 However, there are no plans yet for a public release.